hextreeio/android-webview-research/README.md

 ```
 2. If [`setAllowUniversalAccessFromFileURLs(true)`](https://developer.android.com/reference/android/webkit/WebSettings#setAllowUniversalAccessFromFileURLs(boolean)) is enabled, the `content://` origin is partially treated as a file URL.
 While XHR requests are blocked, file leaks through `<iframe>` are possible.

-FYI: We have also reported this behavior in case this is a security bug: https://issuetracker.google.com/issues/387101937
+FYI: We have also [reported this behavior](https://issuetracker.google.com/issues/387101937) in case this is a security bug.
+But Google said this is working as intended.

 ![Screenshots of content:// SOP testcases](content_provider.png)